auroat/springRestAPIConfigWarJar/README.md

 # Spring Rest API Configurations for a War or a Jar.

 This Application can be deployed either as WAR or ran as a JAR file.
-Thanks to SpringBootTomcatApplication it works as a WAR.
+Thanks to SpringBootTomcatApplication it can work as a WAR.
 Will be decided at the end as to how to provide the REST API, thus both configurations are present here.

 References: